EnterpriseGetting started

 Managing identity providers

-Configure custom identity providers (IdPs) for SAML single sign-on so that your organization's users can authenticate with their existing corporate credentials.
+Configure custom identity providers (IdPs) for SAML or OIDC single sign-on so that your organization's users can authenticate with their existing corporate credentials.

 Note: